adryft-io/newreactions.io/README.md

 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/newreaction.jpg)

 ## How it Works
-New Reactions allows a user to select an action, for example when a user receives a Gmail labled "important", a reaction, such as a SMS text message via Twilio, will be sent.
+New reactions allows a user to select an action, for example when a user receives a Gmail labled "important", a reaction, such as a SMS text message via Twilio, will be sent.
 An action is connected to a reaction through the creation of a formulae.

 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/channels.png)
 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/formulae.png)

 ## Microservices Architecture
-New Reactions is a platform built upon modular microservices -- each service runs in a Docker container linked together through a docker-compose file, which offers:
+New reactions is built upon modular microservices -- each service runs in a Docker container linked together through a docker-compose file, which offers:

 1. Portability between execution environments, such as AWS or Digital Ocean.
 2. Minimize divergence between development and production enviroments which streamlines continious deployment.